 Where records require the person's legal name to be held, changes can only be made with supporting documentation, e.g. Deed Poll, which record the person's chosen legal name.
-When recording an individual's change of name it is important to confirm his or her preferred title (i.e. Ms, Miss or Mr).
+When recording an individual's change of name it is important to confirm their preferred title (i.e. Ms, Miss or Mr).
 Similarly, where a person's gender is recorded, unless it is necessary for a legal or fiscal reason, e.g. pensions, this information should be changed as requested.
 Other information which may disclose a person's previous gender, e.g. membership of a club or society should only be retained with the individual's consent.

 There are some roles or courses which may require a criminal record check, such as those with access to young (e.g. teaching courses or Childcare Office positions) or vulnerable people.
-The Criminal Record Bureau has a specific service to support Transgender people.
-Those wishing to use this process must contact the CRB Transgender line directly on 0151 676 1452 or via the dedicated email address for inquiries regarding transgender applications. crbsensitive@crb.gsi.gov.uk
+The Disclosure Barring Service has a specific service to support trans people.
+A dedicated email address for enquiries regarding trans applications is as follows sensitive@dbs.gsi.gov.uk.